 I followed a coach up Bradford Road.
-The livery on the back said "Stotts ...taking people to places".
+The livery on the back read ‘Stotts ...taking people to places’.

-I'd just delivered the post to the Druid and the Witch of the End of Time's house when I overheard a Jehovah's Witness in a long taupe tassled skirt and an anorak say "...the most embarrassing thing is when you're in a public space and you can't stop laughing..."
+The Jehovah's Witnesses were talking in the street outside the house where I deliver the mail addressed to The Druid and the Witch of the End of Time.
+The one in the long taupe tasselled skirt and an anorak was saying "The most embarrassing thing is when you're in a public space and you can't stop laughing.”

-On the radio Barbara Dickson said she decided she was "gonna show 'em" because she failed her 11+ exam, so I turned it over to a channel where the presenter was introducing a quiz called Popmaster.
+On the radio Barbara Dickson was explaining that when she was young she decided she was "gonna show 'em" because she failed her 11+ exam.
+I changed to a channel where the presenter was introducing a quiz called Popmaster.
 The contestant was a stuntwoman who said she once gave up the job for a year but missed the adrenalin rush too much.
-The presenter said this was "fascinating" so I turned it over again.
-This time the presenter said "Now it's time for rock, shop and recover on The Pulse of West Yorkshire; your chance to win tickets to see Kylie live in concert..."
-I turned it off.
+The presenter said this was fascinating so I turned it over again.
+This time the presenter said "Now it's time for Rock, Shop and Recover on The Pulse of West Yorkshire: your chance to win tickets to see Kylie live in concert!”
+I switched it off.